-This interface has improved tremendously over the past 2 years.
+This interface has improved tremendously over the past few years.
 Google even built a little bit of social activity into it.
 Now you can add posts, promotions, events and promotions and products to your listing.
-Before we get ahead of our self's let's go to the company info tab and make sure all the information is filled out correctly.
+Before we get ahead of our self’s let’s go to the company info tab and make sure all the information is filled out correctly.

 > Category Tab

 Try to find the best category for your primary search phrase.
 Google will try to help you with the best option and give you a few recommended ones as you are typing phrases in.
 You can add more than one, however I would not get out of hand with it.
 I do know you can show up for more than 1 service though.
 For example Blue Light Labs offer Web Design as well as Aerial Drone Photography.
-I know we show up locally for both, but if I where you I would keep the list short and sweet.
+I know we show up for both, but if I where you I would keep the list short and sweet.
 Ours are set up like: